A Guide to Understanding SSDI vs SSI Benefits

 Supplemental Security Income (SSI)

 If you have a sporadic work history, stopped working more than five years ago, or have never worked, you may not have insured status.
-If you never gained insured status or did not become disabled while you were insured, you will not qualify for SSDI, but you may still qualify for Supplemental Security Income (SSI).
+If you never gained insured status or did not become disabled while you were insured, you will not qualify for SSDI, but you may still be eligible for SSI (Supplemental Security Income).

 In order to qualify for SSI, you do not need to have a work history, but you must have less than a certain amount of financial assets.
 For an unmarried individual, the limit is currently $2,000.
 When counting assets, you do not count a home and you do not count one vehicle.
 Beyond that, generally speaking, any other property that could be liquidated for cash may be counted.
 If you have more than $2,000 between bank accounts and other property, you will not qualify for SSI.
 For a married person, the limit is currently $3,000 for the couple.
 This is often tricky because, if your spouse works and earns monthly income, that will likely make you ineligible for SSI.